 Should you visit Finland or Lithuania?

 Finland and Lithuania are both countries in northern Europe.
-Finland is a large Scandinavian country that is quite expensive to visit.
+Finland is a large northern European country that is quite expensive to visit.
 Lithuania is a smaller more affordable country that is part of the Baltics.
 Each country has a lot to offer tourists, so consider your budget and the length of your trip when deciding where to go.

 Helsinki is the capital city of Finland, and it is a fun place to spend some time.
 In general, Finland is relatively flat with many beautiful lakes that provide excellent fishing and outdoor opportunities.
 Finland is also known for its outdoor sports year around.
 Skiing, snowmobiling, and ice diving are all popular activities.